Skip to content

 Take myself as an example.
 I am 182 cm tall, weigh about 75 kg and play with a 65 flex that is a bit sawn off so it might be about a 70 flex.
 My stick is to the chin without skates, and that's because my style of play involves me being quite low in my hockey stance.

-The difference between a top model club and a budget variant is greater than you might think.
+The difference between a top model stick and a budget stick is greater than you might think.

-Most club manufacturers have 3-4-5 different price groups within the same club model.
-The clubs within the same model usually look very similar, with slightly different graphics.
-Check out our post regarding different price groups and club models here.
+Most hockey stick manufacturers have 3-4-5 different price groups within the same stick model family.
+The sticks within the same family usually look very similar, with slightly different graphics.
+Check out our post regarding different price groups and stick models here.

-The big difference is the material used in manufacturing and the weight of the club.
-Most often, they are the lighter clubs of higher quality.
+The big difference is the material used in manufacturing and the weight of the stick.
+Most often, they are the lighter sticks of higher quality.

-Even more important than just the weight is that the weight is evenly distributed over the entire club.
-Cheaper models are often front-heavy because the weight is at the bottom and in the blade.
+Even more important than just the weight is that the weight is evenly distributed over the entire stick.
+Cheaper models are often front and forward-heavy because the weight is at the bottom and in the blade.

-The club should feel reasonably light and evenly distributed so that it responds in the best way and you should get the most out of the club.
+The stick should feel reasonably light and evenly distributed so that it responds in the best way and you should get the most out of the stick.

-Heavier clubs are usually full of glue which makes it heavy and doesn't perform as well.
+Heavier sticks are usually full of glue and resin which makes it heavy and doesn't perform as well.

 CHOOSING THE RIGHT LEAF PATTERN (CURVE)